Belthasaran/rhplay/devdocs/nostr/nostr-client-integration-plan.md

 ## 1. Objectives
 - Provide a resilient Nostr client stack that can publish and subscribe to RHTools events (profiles, keypairs, trust declarations, ratings, future forum/chat objects).
 - Support both foreground (Electron renderer) and optional background service operation so that events can be processed even when the main UI is closed.
+- Introduce explicit Online vs Offline operating modes so the user controls when network connectivity is used.
 - Maintain a consistent follow list derived from trusted admin/master/admin-user keypairs and relevant subject keys, enabling automatic discovery of authoritative updates.
 - Lay groundwork for advanced features: secure messaging, forum threads, user verification, and cross-device synchronization.